csswizardry/csswizardry.github.com/_posts/2026-04-02-what-is-css-containment-and-how-can-i-use-it.md

 * `strict`: shorthand for `size layout paint style`.

-There is also `inline-size`, which is a more targeted form of `size` containment—we don’t really need to give it much more attention than that.
+There is also `inline-size`, which is a more targeted form of `size` containment — we don’t really need to give it much more attention than that.

 Let’s go through each of these in turn.